osha7/app-institutional_change/README.md

 This app has been developed in direct response to the current events happening in the United States in Spring of 2020.
 This is my declaration that Black Lives Matter.
 I am hoping that this app will be used for an event in Denver, CO in Summer of 2020 in conjuction with RedLine Contemporary Art Gallerr's Summer Block Party (theme: AFROFUTURISM).
 It is our hope that we can use this app as a tool for members of our community who are ready to acknowledge our priveledge as white citizens and to take a stand against racism, in ALL of it's forms.
 EQUALITY AND JUSTICE FOR ALL!

 Follow along below to clone and run this repo.
-This CLI application will prompt you to make selections to find a restaurant and then read more about that restaurant.
-Don't worry if you type in anything in error, the program will let you know if you do, and prompt you for another selection.

 ****To see more about the premlinary process of my gem from start to finish:****